-Line 9-Nonbusiness Deductions
+Line 6-Nonbusiness Deductions

 Enter as a positive number deductions that are not connected with a trade or business.
-They
+They include:

-- IRA deductions
+- IRA deductions,

+- Health savings account deduction,

+- Archer MSA deduction,

-- Deductions for payments on behalf of a self-employed individual to a SEP, SIMPLE, or qualified plan.
+- Deductions for payments on behalf of a self-employed individual to a SEP, SIMPLE, or qualified plan,

-- Alimony.
+- Alimony paid,

-- Most itemized deductions (except for casualty and theft losses and any employee business expenses).
+- Most itemized deductions (except for state income tax on business profits, casualty and theft losses, and any employee business expenses),

 - The standard deduction.

-Do not enter business deductions on line 9.
+Do not enter business deductions on line 6.
 These are deductions that are connected with a trade or business.
 They include:

-- State income tax on business profits. - · Moving expenses. - The deduction for one-half of self-employment tax. - · Rental losses. - · Loss on the sale or exchange of business real estate or depreciable property. - Your share of a business loss from a partnership or an S corporation. - · Ordinary loss on the sale or exchange of section 1244 (small business) stock. - · Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of 1958. - Loss from the sale of accounts receivable if such accounts arose under the accrual method - · If you itemized your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, and educational expenses).
+- State income tax on business profits. - Educator expenses, - Moving expenses, - The deduction for one-half of self-employment tax, - Domestic production activities deduction, - Rental losses. - Loss on the sale or exchange of business real estate or depreciable property, - Your share of a business loss from a partnership or an S corporation, - Ordinary loss on the sale or exchange of section 1244 (small business) stock, - Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of - Loss from the sale of accounts receivable if such accounts arose under the accrual method of accounting, and - If you itemized your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, and educational expenses).

-Line 10-Nonbusiness Income Other Than Capital Gains
+Line 7-Nonbusiness Income Other Than Capital Gains

 Enter income that is not from a trade or business.
-Examples are dividends, annuities, and interest on investments.
+Examples are ordinary dividends, annuities, and interest on investments.

-Do not enter business income on line 10.
+Do not enter business income on line 7.
 This is income from a trade or business and includes:

-- · Salaries and wages.
+- Salaries and wages,

-- · Rental income.
+- Rental income,

-- Gain on the sale or exchange of business real estate or depreciable property.
+- Gain on the sale or exchange of business real estate or depreciable property, and

-• Your share of business income from a partnership or an S corporation.
+Your share of business income from a partnership or an S corporation.

 For more details on business and nonbusiness income and deductions, see Pub.
+536.

-Line 20-Section 1202 Exclusion
+Line 17-Section 1202 Exclusion